 DCDP 100: Launching Your Career

 This course provides a structured opportunity for students to leverage their college experience as the first step in their professional development.
 Students strategically assess the many opportunities on campus, articulate their goals for while they are at Dominican, and connect college to post-graduation.
 This course offers a balanced approach to learning more about one’s self through reflection and through doing.
 One major assignment in this course includes an informational interview.

 This capstone career development course provides opportunities for students to take the final step in the career-readiness path they have travelled down to date.
 Topics include: negotiating job offers, understanding compensation and benefits, managing up and down, and navigating their careers in the long-term.
-The final project in this course includes developing and present an e-portfolio.
-Prerequisite: DCDP 300 Presenting Yourself Professionally
+The final project in this course includes developing and presenting an e-portfolio.
+Prerequisite: DCDP 300: Presenting Yourself Professionally